dianavile/Code-Notes/Semantics Basics.md

 - f.
 [Naming, Labeling and Alternative text](#3naming,-labeling-and-alternative-text)

 ### a.
-Assistent Technology (screen readers)
+Assistent Technology
 __Assistent Technology__ =  all `devices`, `software`, and `tools`, that _help any person with a disability complete a task_.
-- __Examples:__ magnifying glasses, image recognizion, robotic devices, browser zoom, customed designed game controller,
+- __Examples:__ _magnifying glasses, image recognizion, robotic devices, browser zoom, customed designed game controller, braille display, voice-control, build-in screen readers, add-on chrome extension._
--

 ### b.
 Affordances
 - Definition: the qualities or properties of an object that define its possible uses or make clear how it can or should be used.